eowino/corre/README.md

 ## HOW

 1. Looks for `package.json` in the current directory
     - Walks a maximum of 10 directories up until it finds `package.json`.
-Exists if not found.
+Exits if not found.
 2. Provides a keyboard navigable list of scripts to run
 3. Choose a script and press the `Enter` key
 4. Done 🎉